-- Food sent in to school for the consumption of more than one student cannot contain nuts or nut oils (peanut butter). - The school may prohibit specific food products from entering the classroom or may prohibit home baked food items from celebrations. - Students should be discouraged from sharing their food or beverages with anyone given the concerns about allergies.
+- Food sent in to school cannot contain nuts or nut oils (e.g. peanut butter). - The school may prohibit specific food products from entering the classroom or may prohibit home baked food items from celebrations. - Students should be discouraged from sharing their food or beverages with anyone given the concerns about allergies.